lmielke/testopia/Readme.md

 ## Installation and Setup
 Before install check your Sublime and Project specification! (see Environment header below!)
 ### Environment
+NOTE: This tool is in alpha, so do expect some bugs to show up!
 - Sublime Text 4
 - currently only Pipenv environments are supported
 - requires a biased development setup with a test foder within your project directory